Prince George

 Peer support offering empathy, encouragement, and direction following the suicide of a loved one.

-When: The third Monday of each month
+When: 3rd Monday of each month

 Contact Sandy at pgheartbeat@gmail.com for more information.